jawblet/jawblet.github.io/index.md

 ## About My Project

-The goal of the project, FaDE (**Fa**st **D**eletion **E**valuation), is to create a working query explanation engine for aggregate query results.
-FaDE proposes explanations for given aggregate query results by offering predicates, or a boolean expression of attributes, that cause the result the user is interested in.
-My goal is to generate
+I'm working on FaDE (**Fa**st **D**eletion **E**valuation), is to create a working query explanation engine for aggregate query results.
+FaDE proposes explanations for user-generated questions by offering predicates that explain the result the user is interested in with interactive speeds.
+My goal is to generate interventions, or counterfactual data deletetions, which will be evaluted to see if they result in the expected answer.
+As the number of interventions generated is combinatorial, optimizing them for fast generation is the initial focus of my work.

 [My Final Report](files/finalreport.pdf)